-Intracytoplasmic Sperm Injection (ICSI) is one of the most significant advances in reproductive technology in the last 25 years.
-Fertilization of the egg in the laboratory during In Vitro Fertilization (IVF) requires more sperm than one might imagine.
-Unfortunately, there are many couples in which the male simply does not have enough active sperm to fertilize the egg.
-ICSI is designed to eliminate this concern.
 With ICSI, fertilization can be achieved with just a few sperm, so if any viable sperm cells can be found, ICSI is feasible.
 Furthermore, the sperm do not have to be normal.
-An abnormal, immature, or non-moving sperm will contain a normal complement of DNA — that is, the genetic package is intact.
-It is just the carrier that is not functional.
+An abnormal, immature, or non-moving sperm can contain a normal complement of DNA — that is, if the genetic package is intact.

 How is ICSI Done?

 ICSI involves the use of specialized micro-manipulation equipment in the IVF laboratory.
 An egg is stabilized under the microscope with a special micro-pipette.
 A single sperm is then picked up into a second small needle-like pipette and injected directly into the egg.
 Sixteen to 20 hours later the egg can be evaluated and the presence or absence of fertilization noted.

 What is the Effectiveness of ICSI?

 Approximately 50-70 percent of eggs inseminated by ICSI will fertilize normally.
 ICSI, when necessary, helps to optimize the chance of pregnancy with IVF.

 Does ICSI Have Risks?